Falcon-AI-Omkar/Testing-Git/README.md

 # Testing-Git
 This is my first Git Repo
 <br>
-My Name is Omkar Narayan Masal
+My Name is Omkar Narayan Masal.
+Thrgaoun